|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 The hectic pace of the holiday season may cause people to unknowingly let their guard down, making them more susceptible to bone, joint, and muscle-related injuries.

-Adults and children, whether at home or vacationing in cold-weather climates, can prevent injuries by being more cautious and celebrating in moderation.
+Whether staying at home or vacationing in a cold-weather climate, you can prevent injuries by being more cautious and celebrating in moderation.

 - Do not drink and decorate.
 Save your celebratory drink for after the lights are up and illuminated.